binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Vendor lock-in

-You have to weigh vendor benefits and possible cost savings versus how hard and/or costly it is to move away from them when you need to.
+You have to weigh the vendor benefits and possible cost savings versus how hard and/or costly it is to move away from them when you need to.

-Many projects are locked into technology decisions, offerings, libraries, and services from the design stage, and are unable to swap these at a later stage without incurring significant cost.
+Many projects are locked into technology decisions, offerings, libraries, and services from the design stage, as they are unable to swap these at a later stage without incurring significant costs.
 If the offering that was chosen is proprietary, then it makes it all the more difficult to make a change if and when it makes sense to do so.

 Some times it can cost more up front to go with an open (non-proprietary) offering because the proprietary offering has streamlined the development, deployment, and maintainability, that is the whole point of a proprietary offerings, right?
 Yet, sometimes the open offering can actually be the cheaper option, due to proprietary offerings incurring an additional learning or skills development cost for the teams and people involved.

-Often technology choices are chosen because they are the "new shiny", everyone else using it, or there is a lot of buzz or hype around it.
+Often technology choices are chosen because they are the "new shiny", as everyone else using is it, or there is a lot of buzz or hype around it.

-**An analogy**: Do Software Developers write untestable code because it is cheaper to write?
+**An analogy**: Do Software Developers write code that is untestable because it is cheaper to write?
 Many development shops do, I discussed test driven development (TDD) in the Process and Practises chapter of [Fascile 0](https://leanpub.com/holistic-infosec-for-web-developers/).
 I have [blogged](https://blog.binarymist.net/?s=tdd), [spoken and offered workshops](https://blog.binarymist.net/presentations-publications/) on the topic of testability extensively.
 Writing untestable code is a short sighted approach.
 Code is read, revised, and extended many times more than it is written initially.

 If you are putting all your cost savings in the initial code writing phase, and failing to consider all the times that modification will be attempted, then you are missing huge cost savings.
 Taking an initial hit up front to write testable code, specifically, code that has the properties of maintainability and extensibility defined by the [Liskov Substitution Principle](https://blog.binarymist.net/2010/10/11/lsp-dbc-and-nets-support/), will set you up so that the interface is not coupled to the implementation.